Jefferson49/Joomla_extension_sexypolling_reloaded/README.md

 ##  Versions
 + The latest plugin version was developed and tested with:
     + [Joomla 3.10.11](https://downloads.joomla.org/cms/joomla3) and [Joomla 4.2.6](https://downloads.joomla.org/cms/joomla4); but should also run with other Joomla 3.10 or 4.x versions.
 Other 3.x versions have not been tested, but might also be feasible.
-    + PHP 8.0.23; but should also run with other PHP 8 versions.
+    + PHP 8.0.23 as well as PHP 8.1.13; but should also run with other PHP 8 versions.
 7.x versions have not been testetd, but might also be feasible.

 ## Translation
 You can help to translate this module: